aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 [??]

-Wouldn’t it be cool if we could express our diagrams as _data in text files_ so that we could then do some of these fun things with our diagrams?
+Wouldn’t it be cool if we could express our architecture diagrams as _data in text files_ so that we could then do some of these fun things with our diagrams?

 I think that would be super cool!